Friday, March 14, 2025

 She speaks candidly about the entertainment industry and the evolution of her experiences within it.
 When she talks about the perception of "classics" and being classically trained at Julliard where any perspective outside that scope was sub par, I felt that.
 It made me think more deeply about the history of code switching and instances where I've felt compelled to do so.

 I loved how she spoke of her experiences in Africa and how essentially it was a catalyst for her owning her own choices.
 She decided how she wanted to move and show up in the industry early on.
-The book has many poignant moments that call the reader to think differently.
+The book has many significant moments that call the reader to think differently.
 To reflect deeply.
 While the book spoke deeply to my experience as a black woman, the book is for everyone.